Skip to main content

 Amazon: recommendations as a revenue engine

 Amazon's recommendation engine runs on collaborative filtering at scale.
 Every product page, cart page, and email surfaces items that similar buyers went on to purchase.
-The order confirmation email includes a "Customers also bought" section placed after the transactional content, at the moment of highest purchase intent, without feeling like a pitch.
+The order confirmation email includes a "Customers also bought" section placed after the transactional content — at the moment of highest purchase intent, without feeling like a pitch.
+The result: an estimated 35% of Amazon's total revenue flows through its recommendation engine.

 Netflix: the homepage as a personalized product